Coalition launches program to lift minority football coaches

 Other athletic directors involved include Jack Swarbrick of Notre Dame, Dan Radakovich from Clemson, Greg Byrne from Alabama and Wisconsin’s Barry Alvarez, who will be retiring this summer.

-Locksley, who is one of 20 minority head coaches among 130 major college football schools, founded the coalition last year to “prepare, promote and produce” minority coaches at all levels of football.
+Locksley is one of 20 minority head coaches among 130 major college football schools.
+He founded the coalition last year to “prepare, promote and produce” minority coaches at all levels of football.

+“In this field, there is great power in relationships and those relationships lead to opportunities,” Locksley said.
+“I think this program we have put together is a win-win for the mentors and mentees.”

-The rest of the coaches taking part are Pep Hamilton of the Houston Texans; Brian Johnson of the Philadelphia Eagles; Jerry Mack of the Tennessee Titans; Travaris Robinson of Miami; Willie Simmons of Florida A&M; Ryan Walters of Illinois; and Everett Withers from Florida International.
+The rest of the coaches taking part are Houston Texans quarterbacks coach Pep Hamilton; Philadelphia Eagles quarterbacks coach Brian Johnson; Tennessee running backs coach Jerry Mack; Miami defensive backs coach Travaris Robinson; Florida A&M head coach Willie Simmons; Illinois defensive coordinator Ryan Walters; and Florida International defensive coordinator Everett Withers.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25